• Wed. Jan 14th, 2026

 THE FOUR GREAT FLOUR MILLS

-As well as several other mills, the fields of Paralimni also once boasted four great flour mills.
-These mills played an essential role in the district’s agrarian society, which characterised the region at the turn of the 20th century.
-The first modern windmills, of metal construction, helped to establish these flour mills.
-Their introduction marked a turning point, as mechanisation began to take hold, allowing for greater efficiency and production capacity.
+As well as several other mills, the fields of Paralimni once boasted four of the greatest flour mills in the region.
+These mills played an essential role in the district’s agrarian society.
+This characterised the region at the turn of the 20th century, and their introduction marked a turning point, as mechanisation began to take hold.
+This allowed for greater efficiency and production capacity.
+The first modern windmills, of metal construction, helped to establish all flour mills thereafter.

 THE GONIOU MILL

 One of the most significant flour mills in Paralimni was the ‘Goniou Mill’.
 This mill was reputed to be among the largest and most modern of its time.
 Built during the early 20th century, the Goniou Mill featured towering sails that rotated gracefully against the backdrop of the Paralimni countryside.
 The mill also became a hub for local farmers, who would often bring their grain to be ground into flour.
-This mill also became a place of business where local news was exchanged between farmers.
-Several deals and friendships were forged at this mill.
+This meant that the mill also became a place of social and business activities.
+As well as local news, which was exchanged between farmers and merchants, several business deals and friendships were also forged at this mill

 A DECLINE IN WHEAT PRODUCTION

-As the 20th century advanced, the demand for localised flour began to decline.
-This evidently led to a decline in wheat production.
-The socio-political landscape of Cyprus also began to significantly impact the flour mills of Paralimni.
-Industrial mass production meant that the closure of these mills became inevitable.
-Smaller operations struggled to compete with their larger, more efficient industrial counterparts and changes in land ownership also disrupted traditional agricultural practices.
+As the 20th century advanced, the demand for localised flour began to decline, leading to less wheat production.
+The socio-political landscape of Cyprus also began to significantly impact the flour mills of Paralimni, and industrial mass production meant that the closure of these mills became inevitable.
+Smaller operations struggled to compete with their larger, more efficient industrial counterparts, and changes in land ownership also disrupted traditional agricultural practices.
 This created far-reaching repercussions for the local milling industry.

 A GRAND RESTORATION PROJECT